more1643127748/GraphOMNI/README.md

 ## Anwsering and evaluation
-If you want to evaluate a specified combination of parameters (including Tasks Models Prompt Modes Serialization Formats and Difficulty), you can simply run
+If you want to evaluate a specified combination of parameters (including Tasks, Models, Prompt Modes, Serialization Formats and Difficulty), you can simply run: (**It will load the dataset directly from the HF repo if you haven't done so**)

 ```
 python main.py
 ```

 The default parameters are “Llama3.1”, “easy” “LTM”, “Adjacency Set”, “cycle”.

-To run evaluation on a specific parameter combination (task, model, prompt, serialization format, difficulty), use:
+To run an evaluation on a specific parameter combination (task, model, prompt, serialization format, difficulty), use:

 ```
 python main.py --model Llama3.1  --mode  easy --prompt LTM  --graph_representation  'Adjacency Set' --task  cycle